Rory-Mac/personal-website/Low-Level Programming/Logic Gates.markdown

   F & F & F & F \\
   \end{array}
 \]
-We can then define the truth-table of a full-adder to include the input-bit carried from the previous sum:
+We can then define the truth-table of a full adder to include the input-bit carried from the previous sum:
 \[
   \begin{array}{| c | c | c | c | c }
   c_{in} & p & q & s & c_{out} \\